springside/springside4/support/maven-archetype/README.txt

 c. modify files
-  1.archetype-metadata.xml，remove the default value of the require properties 2.pom.xml, the <name> node change to ${projectName}
+  1.archetype-metadata.xml，remove the default value of the require properties,change functional to package=true 2.pom.xml, the <name> node change to ${projectName}
+  c.move functional packages